-These demos of Bailey were brought to life by a bunch of folks, most notably longtime Saints drummer Peter Wilkinson.
+These tunes of Bailey were brought to life by a bunch of folks, most notably longtime Saints drummer Peter Wilkinson.
 He gives this material real heft, and he's aided by guitarist Davey Lane (a member of the Saints line-up right before Bailey's death).
 Sean Carey (You Am I) brings more guitar, and a whole host of contributors add flavor to these robust numbers.
 What we have here is a fully-alive Saints sound.
 The down-tempo detours, Aussie country rambles, and ramshackle energy of The Saints are all things we would expect from a new Saints record and we've got them here.
 This really is a new Saints record and I couldn't be happier about that.

 Long March Through The Jazz Age by The Saints is out today via Fire Records.